Online Safety

 - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If we feel our pupils, students or staff are at risk, we will report it to the Anti-Phishing Working Group (https://apwg.org/).

-We take seriously our duties to assist parents and help them with on line safeguarding resources.
-As such, we will make them aware of relevant support services, including those listed on pages 151-152 of KCSIE 2021.
+302. We take seriously our duties to assist parents and help them with on line safeguarding resources.
+As such, we will make them aware of relevant support services.

-Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we will do all that we reasonably can to limit children’s exposure to risks from our IT system.
+305. Whilst considering our responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, we will do all that we reasonably can to limit children’s exposure to risks from our IT system.
 We will ensure we have appropriate filters and monitoring systems in place.
+The leadership team and relevant staff, such as online safety lead will obtain an understanding of the filtering and monitoring provisions in place and manage them effectively and know how to escalate concerns when identified.
 We will do this by considering the age range of our children, the number of children, how often they access the IT system and the proportionality of costs versus risks.

-The appropriateness of our filters and monitoring systems have been informed in part, by the risk assessment required by the Prevent Duty.
+306. The appropriateness of our filters and monitoring systems have been informed in part, by the risk assessment required by the Prevent Duty.
+To meet this duty we will work to meet the digital and technology standards.
+We will: